Save Design - Getting Started Guide

 [SaveDesignRoot(SerializerType.MessagePack)]

-These libraries are not included with Save Design.
-Please install and use them as needed, following their respective licenses.
+These libraries are not bundled with Save Design.
+Please install them separately as needed and use them in compliance with their licenses.

 2.2 Creating Data Definition Classes

-In Save Design, you define the data you want to save as classes,
+In Save Design, you define the data to be saved as classes,

-and categorize them by attaching attributes like [SharedData]
+and classify them by attaching attributes such as [SharedData]

 or [SlotData]